lciucu/MLUnfolding/README.md

 # How to edit this README

-The README is written for `GitLab` in `Markdown`.
+The README is written for for `GitHub` in `Markdown`.
 Take a look at this [command cheetsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).